A stratified homotopy hypothesis: Striation sheaves

 \item The {\bf cone-local} condition implies the value of $\cF$ near a singularity is determined by the value of $\cF$ on the link of the singularity.
 Together these conditions imply $\cF$ is determined by its values on standard simplices, $\Delta^p = \oC^{p+1}(\emptyset)$, which is to say $\cF$ is equivalent data as a simplicial space.

 \item The {\bf consecutive} condition implies equivalences among such $\cF$ are detected by their values on $\ast$ and on $\Delta^1$.
-Together these conditions imply the simplicial space characterizing $\cF$ is a Segal space.
+Together these four conditions imply the simplicial space characterizing $\cF$ is a Segal space.

-\item The {\bf univalent} condition implies equivalences among such $\cF$ are detected by their values on $\Delta^1$ together wtih surjectivity of components of their values on $\ast$.
-Together these conditions imply that the Segal space characterizing $\cF$ is \emph{complete}.
+\item The {\bf univalent} condition implies equivalences among such $\cF$ are detected by their values on $\Delta^1$ together with surjectivity of components of their values on $\ast$.
+Together with the preceding conditions, this implies that the Segal space characterizing $\cF$ is \emph{complete}.

 \end{itemize}

 \end{remark}